 - if electronic signatures are legal

-- how to create electronic signatures and its benefits
+- how to create an electronic signature and its benefits

-Once we’re done, you’ll be able to send documents to your clients for their e-signature with complete peace of mind.
-You’ll also feel confident electronically signing your own name to necessary documents.
+Once we’re done, you’ll be able to peacefully send documents to your clients for their e-signature.
+You’ll also feel confident about electronically signing your own name to necessary documents.

 You receive a contract via email for your review and signature; only, you aren’t meant to print it off and sign it in ink.
 Instead, there’s a box to click, which brings up what appears to be different stylistic options for “signing” your name.
 With the click of a button, your name appears on the line, leaving you wondering what just happened.

-You’ve just signed a document with your e-signature.
-An e-signature as defined by the E-Sign Act is “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
+You’ve just signed a document with your eSignature!
+An electronic signature as defined by the Global and National Commerce Act (ESIGN Act) is “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”